 Table of Contents

-Most modern radio receivers use dipole antennas, such as ExpressLRS and Crossfire.
-There are two ends in a dipole antenna – one end is the antenna element and the other is ground.
-Both ends are equally important, if either end is damaged it will have an impact on performance.
+Most modern radio receivers such as ExpressLRS and Crossfire, use dipole antennas.
+Dipole antennas have two ends – one end is the antenna element and the other is ground.
+Both ends are equally important, if either end is damaged or bent will have some impact on performance.

-The size of the antenna depends on the radio frequency, lower frequency usually has a bigger antenna.
+The size of the antenna depends on the radio frequency, lower frequency such as 900MHz usually has a bigger antenna than 2.4GHz

 Antenna Radiation Pattern

-The radiation pattern of a dipole antenna is a doughnut shape, it has the strongest signal on the side and worst on both ends.
+The radiation pattern of a dipole antenna is a doughnut shape, it has the strongest signal on the side and the worst signal on both ends.

 Antenna Positioning vs Range

-The alignment of transmitter and receiver antennas plays a huge role in your range.
+The alignment of transmitter and receiver antennas affects your range tremendously.

-Example #1 shows the optimal antenna alignment for maximum range where the antennas are parallel.
+In example #1 in the following graph, it shows the optimal antenna alignment for maximum range where the antennas are parallel.

-Now imagine your quad just rotates 90 degree, and we have example #2, where the RX antenna’s tip is pointing at the TX antenna, and your range will be reduced.
+Now imagine your quad just rotates 90 degree, and we are in a situation as shown in example #2, where the RX antenna’s tip is pointing at the TX antenna, and your range will be reduced.

-The worst case scenario is example #3, where the tips of both antennas are pointing at each other.
+The worst case scenario would be example #3, where the tips of both antennas are pointing at each other.

 The Lazy Way

-For non-long range rigs, I usually just strap the antenna to one of the rear arms with zip ties.
-This is probably the easiest and most common way to install RX antenna.
+If you don’t fly long range, it’s pretty common to just strap the antenna to one of the arms using zip ties.
+This is probably the easiest way to install RX antenna.

 For “loose” dipole antennas, you can use two zip tie wrapped around the arm pointing at the opposite direction, and strap the antenna wires to the ziptie with heatshrink tubes.

 Here is a bad example, as you can see, both ends of the antenna are touching the carbon fibre.
-Keep the antenna active element as far away from carbon fibre as possible if you want to get good range.
-Carbon fibre is conductive and can block/weaken radio signal.
+It’s important to keep the active element of the antenna as far away from carbon fibre as possible if you want to get the best possible range.
+Carbon fibre is conductive and can block/attenuate radio signal.

 The Best Way

-For convenience and durability, most people would just mount their RX antenna horizontally.
-Although it’s not always possible, my preferred way is to mount it vertically so the sides of the antenna are always facing the transmitter antenna.
+For convenience and durability, most people would just mount their RX antenna horizontally, but the best way is to mount your antenna vertically so the receiver antenna is always align with the transmitter antenna.

 The Best Way to Point TX Antenna

-I always point the transmitter antenna up, so it would be parallel to the receiver antenna which I also normally have it mounted vertically.
-This is due to the radiation pattern (same as the receiver antenna radiation pattern), signal comes out from the side of the antenna and not from the tip of the antenna.
+I normally point the transmitter antenna up, so it would be parallel to the receiver antenna which I also normally have it mounted vertically.
+This is due to the radiation pattern as I showed you earlier, signal comes out from the side of the antenna and not from the tip of the antenna.
 This minimizes the chances of having both your antenna’s tips line up and results in the worst possible signal.

 If you have a moxon antenna on the TX, the same principle applies.

 However, if you have your RX antenna mounted horizontally, this is actually not such a good idea as you will get something called “cross polarization”, where signals are at 90 degree to each other, and this can result in a pretty big signal loss.
-For short range flying, this is usually fine, but for longer range flying, it’s best if you can have both antennas in parallel for the most consistent signal.
+If you are just flying around yourself in close range, this is usually fine, but this is not good for long range.
+It’s important to have both antennas be parallel to each other for the most consistent signal.

-To address this, you could also point your TX antenna side way, but you have to make sure you don’t fly to your sides and always have the model stay in front of you.
+To address this, you could point your TX antenna side way to match the receiver antenna, but you will have to make sure you don’t fly to your sides and always have the model stay in front of you.

 You might need to change how you point your antennas depending on the situation.

-Let’s say if you were going to dive a building, you would be flying directly above yourself, then pointing the antenna side way would be beneficial in this scenario.
+Let’s say if you were going to dive a building, you might be flying directly above yourself, then pointing the antenna side way would be beneficial in this scenario.

 But if you are just flying around yourself, then it’s probably better to point the antenna upward, and this is usually the case for most people.